kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 referenced
-        space is the amount of data that can be reached from any of the subvolumes contained in the qgroup, while exclusive
+        space is the amount of data that can be reached from any of the subvolumes contained in the qgroup

+exclusive
         is the amount of data where all references to this data can be reached from within this qgroup.